-SEN Support: https://bracknellforest.fsd.org.uk/kb5/bracknell/directory/service.page?id=8ERSh6CjoAc&familychannel=0 Health and Care Plans http://search3.openobjects.com/kb5/bracknell/directory/advice.page?id=UUzpFvX3tro Preparing for Adulthood
+https://bracknellforest.fsd.org.uk/kb5/bracknell/directory/family.page?familychannel=6_5

 Our Inclusive Practice

 We understand there is not a level playing field in life and we do all we can to overcome adverse factors that could inhibit life long progress and achievement.
 We wish to blast down any barriers and raise people up.
 See our Equality Policy for more details.